dagronf/DSFSparkline/README.md

 ### `2.0.0` Updates for SwiftUI

 * I removed `windowSize` from the core `DSFSparklineView`. `windowSize` is related to data, and should never have been part of the UI definition.
-I've provided a replacement purely for `IBDesignable` support called `ibWindowSize` which ONLY affects Interface Builder.
+I've provided a replacement purely for `IBDesignable` support called `graphWindowSize` which ONLY affects Interface Builder.

 If you see warnings in the log like
 `2020-12-07 18:22:51.619867+1100 iOS Sparkline Demo[75174:1459637] Failed to set (windowSize) user defined inspected property on (DSFSparkline.DSFSparklineBarGraph): [<DSFSparkline.DSFSparklineBarGraph 0x7fe2eb10f2b0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key windowSize.
 `
 it means that you have a `windowSize` value set in your .xib file.
+Remove it and set the `graphWindowSize` value instead.

 * For the Bar type, `lineWidth` and `barSpacing` now represent the pixel spacing between bars and the pixel width for the line.
+You may find that your line spacing and bar spacing is shot if you have set fractional values for these in the past (for example, if you set lineWidth = 0.5).
+The reason for this is to draw lines on pixel boundaries and avoid antialiasing.

 ## Screenshots